How to Draw Pet Portraits for Money and Start a Business

 A ‘that’ll do’ approach is not good enough.
 You must always do the best you can.

-Your own personal network will be your best salesforce.
-You have a ready-made fanbase only too happy to promote you to their friends and colleagues.
-Do not underestimate the power of these recommendations.
-They are the best testimonials you can possibly have.
+Your personal network will be your best salesforce.
+Think about it, you have a ready-made fanbase only too happy to promote you to their friends and colleagues.
+Don’t underestimate the power of these recommendations.

 Get at least 6 pet portraits under your belt.
 The best way of doing that, and getting paid at the same time, is to offer ‘mates rates’ to get your first few commissions.